sarahciston/codingcare/_drafts/interviews.md

 How companies are big talk I don't know what to call that but I also don't think that it's it's markedly against that like a student gonna come in and be like i'm super into volunteer and

 00:27:42.000 --> 00:27:56.000
-i'd be like all right that's weird okay you know like I don't think it explicitly rejects like be an imposing ideology or an ideology that's using creative code for a vocational
+i'd be like all right that's weird okay you know like I don't think it explicitly rejects like be an imposing ideology or an ideology that's using creative code for a vocational setting. but the my experience with the group has it's it kind of leans in that direction.

-00:27:56.000 --> 00:27:59.000
-setting. but the my experience with the group has it's it kind of leans in that direction.

-00:27:59.000 --> 00:28:05.000
 I don't know.
 Is there a terminology for that those those sorts of ideas?

-00:28:05.000 --> 00:28:13.000
-Yeah, I mean, I think open source as an attitude is definitely something that I was thinking about from the beginning.
+*Yeah, I mean, I think open source as an attitude is definitely something that I was thinking about from the beginning.
+But I like what you're saying about this second piece which is like that*

-00:28:13.000 --> 00:28:24.000
-But I like what you're saying about this second piece which is like that, like an approach to how we approach, or it's like an approach to ideas that like we want.
+, like an approach to how we approach, or it's like an approach to ideas that like we want.

-00:28:24.000 --> 00:28:34.000
 If someone comes in with an opposing idea. where the the thinking is like, let's talk about it like Why are you like, Tell us what's interesting to you about that.

-00:28:34.000 --> 00:28:42.000
 Or how you're thinking about that and like maybe we disagree. but we're interested to know where you're coming from.

-00:28:42.000 --> 00:28:55.000
 Like let's hear opposing like a dialectical approach.
-I guess is what you'd call it whoa That's that's a good way of thinking that's that's a value Oh, I don't know
+I guess is what you'd call it whoa That's that's a good way of thinking that's that's a value Oh, I don't know how to describe, like, not task oriented as a as a value, or like a component of the manifesto.

-00:28:55.000 --> 00:29:03.000
-how to describe, like, not task oriented as a as a value, or like a component of the manifesto.

 00:29:03.000 --> 00:29:13.000
 Yeah, I've been saying like process oriented before I was saying like process prep little project based.